Oversoul Theatre Collective Enhances Citywide Arts Programming For Cape Verdean Heritage Month

-The month kicks off on July 3 at 5 PM, when OTC returns to Monte's Park for a SOUL on the MOVE Pop-Up Dance Party in celebration of Cape Verdean Independence Week.
+The programming amplifies Cape Verdean voices and honors Black and Indigenous creative traditions.

-This July, as New Bedford will celebrate Cape Verdean Heritage Month, Oversoul Theatre Collective, Inc. (OTC) is taking to the streets, parks, and public spaces with a full lineup of arts programming that amplifies Cape Verdean voices and honors Black and Indigenous creative traditions.
+This July, as New Bedford celebrates Cape Verdean Heritage Month, Oversoul Theatre Collective, Inc. (OTC) is taking to the streets, parks, and public spaces with a full lineup of arts programming that amplifies Cape Verdean voices and honors Black and Indigenous creative traditions.

 The month kicks off on July 3 at 5 PM, when OTC returns to Monte's Park for a SOUL on the MOVE Pop-Up Dance Party in celebration of Cape Verdean Independence Week.
 The choice of Monte's Park is deliberate: for generations, this space has served as a cultural gathering place for Cape Verdean families-hosting cookouts, reunions, and Independence Day celebrations.
 OTC's SOUL on the MOVE series, launched in May, continues to build on that history with free outdoor dance events that blend house music with Afro-diasporic and Cape Verdean rhythms.